The Picture of Dorian Gray: Summary

-In Victorian England, Lord Henry Wotton observes his friend, artist Basil Hallward, painting the portrait of Dorian Gray, a wealthy young man who is Basil's ultimate muse.
+The story is set in London, England, during the Victorian era.
+Lord Henry Wotton is observing his friend, artist Basil Hallward, painting the portrait of Dorian Gray, a wealthy young man who is Basil's ultimate muse.
 The hedonistic Lord Henry thinks that beauty is the only aspect of life worth pursuing, prompting Dorian to wish that his portrait would age instead of himself.

 Under Lord Henry's influence, Dorian fully explores his sensuality, leading to both men neglecting their friendship with Basil.
 Dorian discovers the actress Sibyl Vane, who performs Shakespeare plays in a dingy, working-class theatre.
 Admiring her talent, Dorian courts her and soon proposes marriage.
 The enamoured Sibyl calls him "Prince Charming".
 Her younger brother, James, leaves for a job at sea, but warns Sibyl that if "Prince Charming" harms her, he will murder him.

 Dorian invites Basil and Lord Henry to see Sibyl perform in a play.
 (Note: More specifically, Romeo and Juliet.)
 Sibyl, too enamoured with Dorian to act, performs poorly, which makes Basil and Lord Henry think Dorian has fallen in love with Sibyl because of her beauty instead of her talent.
 Embarrassed, Dorian rejects Sibyl, saying that acting is her beauty; without that, she no longer interests him.
-Returning home, Dorian notices that the portrait has changed; his wish came true, and the man in the portrait bears a subtle sneer of cruelty.
+Returning home, Dorian notices that the portrait has changed; his wish has come true, and the man in the portrait bears a subtle sneer of cruelty.

-Conscience-stricken and lonely, Dorian decides to reconcile with Sibyl, writing a letter.
+Conscience-stricken and lonely, Dorian decides to reconcile with Sibyl, writing her a letter.
 However, in the morning, Lord Henry arrives and informs Dorian she has killed herself.
-Rationalizing his cruelty, the young man decides that he has no need for love since his immortality protects him from any consequence.
-Dorian locks the portrait up, and for eighteen years, he experiments with every vice, influenced by a morally poisonous French novel that Lord Henry gave him.
+Rationalising his cruelty, the young man decides that he has no need for love since his immortality protects him from any consequence.
+He hides the portrait away, and for eighteen years he experiments with every vice, influenced by a morally-poisonous French novel that Lord Henry has given him.